Post-Truth & the Shadow of Zohnerism

-While this has been described as a contemporary problem, there is a possibility that it has long been a part of political life, but was less notable before the advent of the Internet.
-In the novel Nineteen Eighty-Four, George Orwell cast a world in which the state is daily changing historic records to fit its propaganda goals of the day.
-Orwell based much of his criticism of this on Soviet Russian practices.
+While this has been described as a contemporary problem, there is a possibility that it has long been a part of political life but was less notable before the advent of the Internet.
+In the novel Nineteen Eighty-Four, George Orwell casts a world in which the state is daily changing historic records to fit its propaganda goals of the day.
+Orwell based much of his criticism of this on Soviet-Russian practices.
 Post-truth is a close cousin of relativism, where my truth and your truth might well collide, but we’re not going to get into any informed arguments or debate, out of which truth might emerge.

 After much discussion, debate, and research, the Oxford Dictionaries Word of the Year 2016 is post-truth — an adjective defined as ‘relating to or denoting circumstances in which objective facts are less influential in shaping public opinion than appeals to emotion and personal belief’.